Esri/arcgis-maps-sdk-java-samples/portal/oauth/README.md

 For additional information on using Oauth in your app, see the topic [Authenticate with the API](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) in *Mobile and Native Named User Login*.

-To setup and access your own app using this sample (using your own ArcGIS portal), see the [OAuth Java sample](https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md).
+To setup and access your own app using this sample (using your own ArcGIS portal), see the [OAuth Pattern document](https://github.com/Esri/arcgis-runtime-samples-java/blob/master/OAuth.md).

 ## Tags